Painful intelligence: What AI can tell us about human suffering: Philosophy of no-self and no-doer

-Ajahn Brahm, a famous meditation teacher, once said that when he sits down to meditate, he always remembers the instructions of his own meditation teacher in his head; thus, it is not really Ajahn Brahm who meditates, it is his teacher---or, if I may, it is the input data he received from his teacher.\footnote{This example also points out how a lot of the input data comes from social interaction, which is outside of the scope of this book.}
+Ajahn Brahm, a famous meditation teacher, once said that when he sits down to meditate, he always remembers the instructions of his own meditation teacher in his head; thus, it is not really Ajahn Brahm who meditates, it is his teacher---or, if I may, it is the input data he received from his teacher.\footnote{This example also points out how a lot of the input data comes from social interaction, which is outside of the scope of this book.
+It could further be argued that the input data is not processed in the same way in all individuals due to genetic variation and possibly some other biological differences.}